singer-io/knots/README.md

 # KNOTS

 KNOTS is a quick and intuitive visual ETL tool that allows you to do complex data replication with ease.
-Using the visual interface, you can now bring your data projects into data.world with the power of Singer taps, but without the complexity.
+Using the visual interface, you can now bring your data together with the power of Singer taps and targets, without the complexity.

 Using KNOTS, you can import data from a number of datastores on an ad-hoc basis or you can download knots and run